V4Fire/Core/src/core/object/watch/README.md

  console.log(value, oldValue);
 });

-// This mutation won't invoke our callback proxy.b.c = 3;
+// This mutation will be ignored by the watcher proxy.b.c = 3;

 // 1 2